moveit/moveit_ci/README.md

     export TRAVIS_BRANCH=kinetic-devel
     export ROS_DISTRO=kinetic
+    export ROS_REPO=ros-shadow-fixed

+Note: the following depends on where your rosinstall file is located:

     export UPSTREAM_WORKSPACE=moveit.rosinstall

-    export ROS_REPO=ros-shadow-fixed
-    # optional that will not test build but only formatting:
+Optional: will not run test builds but rather only check formatting:

     export TEST=clang-format

 Start the script